 Go there, go there, go there

-Òmnium decided a long time ago not to stand idly by in the face of the Spanish courts' pretension to end the Catalan school model.
+Òmnium decided some time ago not to stand idly by in the face of the Spanish courts' attempt to end the Catalan school model.

-This model, which educates in the country's own language to avoid dividing Catalan society into separate linguistic communities, has broad social (over 78%) and political (over 80% of Parliament's deputies) support.
+This model, which educates in the country's own language to prevent the division of Catalan society into separate linguistic communities, enjoys broad social support (over 78%) and political support (over 80% of Parliament members).
 Furthermore, it is the model that best complies with the European Charter for Regional or Minority Languages, as repeatedly recognized by the Committee of Experts and the Committee of Ministers of the Council of Europe.

-When the High Court of Justice of Catalonia decided to impose 25% Spanish in schools, in response to the Ministry of Education's appeal against the Generalitat and with the Supreme Court's endorsement in 2021, the more than 60 entities of the Somescola platform organized a massive demonstration with the slogan Now and always, the school in Catalan.
+When the High Court of Justice of Catalonia decided to impose 25% Castilian Spanish in schools, in response to the Ministry of Education's appeal against the Generalitat and with the Supreme Court's endorsement in 2021, the more than 60 entities of the Somescola platform organized a massive demonstration with the slogan Now and always, Catalan schools.

 Cargando